yexianyi/Athena/README.md

-# CloudServiceIntegration
+# Athena
-Cloud Service Integration (CSI) is an open source project comply with Apache License 2.0.
+Athena is an open-source Paas project complies with Apache License 2.0.
 This project aims to integrate Openstack and docker together that provides high scaleability and extensibility.